 In The Value of Dignity, a downsized, downtrodden man saves up for a special night out, only to face the true nature of his life is much worse and much better than he thought.
-The Watchers illustrates a lonely old woman's self-indulgent habit of reliving her leads to an unwelcome self-awareness.
-A young man grasps the rigidity of his life and future in Power Failure when a minor disruption upsets his daily routine.
+The Watchers illustrates a lonely old woman's self-indulgent reliving her past leads to an unwelcome self-awareness.
+A young man grasps the rigidity of his life and future in Power Failure when a power outage upsets his daily routine.

 These stories offer a sample of my earlier work and can be downloaded for free.